AniruddhaN2203/pes_asic_class/README.md

 - The desired output required is q = count[2].count[1]'.count[0]'

 # RTL design using Verilog with SKY130 Technology - Day 4
-## GLS, Synthesis Simulation Mismatch and Blocking/NonBlocking Statements
+## GLS Synthesis Simulation Mismatch and Blocking NonBlocking Statements